Table of Contents

 American Broadcasting Company (ABC)

 ABC arguably has the strongest ties with the Chinese economy.
-The Chinese government and state-owned enterprises provided significant support for the $3.6 trillion cost of building a Disney World in Shanghai.
+The Chinese government and state-owned enterprises provided significant support for the $3.6 billion cost of building a Disney World in Shanghai.

 ESPN, another ABC property, told staff to not disparage the Communist regime and, where possible, to avoid the topic entirely.
 This was during the fracas over an NBA coach’s criticism of the Chinese regime, American media properties effectively siding with China over America.